-CREDITS The student must complete 48 credits from the following: All of the following courses (28 to 31 credits): ABM 130 045 AT Agricultural Finance 3 Technical Mathematics 2 AT AT Leadership Development in Agriculture and Natural 214 AT CSS 293 101 CSS 101L CSS 105 CSS 110 CSS Introduction to Weed Management.....
-CSS 226L Weed Science Laboratory.....
-Two of the following courses (4 to 6 credits):
+CREDITS

+Th e stude nt must complete 48 credits from the following:

+1. wing courses (28 to 31 credits):

+ABM 100 Decision-making in the Agri-Food System 3

+ABM 130 Farm Management I

+AT 045 Agricultural Communications

+AT 055 Agricultural Finance

+AT 071 Technical Mathematics 2

+AT 214 Leadership Development in Agriculture and Natural

+Resources Industries 2

+AT 293 Professional Internship in Agricultural Technology 3 to 6

+CSS 101 Introduction to Crop Science 3

+CSS 101L Introduction to Crop Science Laboratory 1

+CSS 105 Agricultural Industries Seminar 1

+CSS 110 Computer Applications in Agronomy

+CSS 126 Introduction to Weed Management.
+2

+CSS 226L Weed Science Laboratory.
+1

+2. lowing courses (4 to 6 credits):

-CSS 120 Issues in Food and Agriculture
+CSS 120 Issues in Food and Agriculture 3

 CSS 135 Crop Scouting and Investigation

 CSS 151 Seed and Grain Quality

-CSS 201 Forage Crops
+CSS 201 Forage Crops 3

 CSS 212 Advanced Crop Production

-CSS 222 New Horizons in Biotechnology
+CSS 222 New Horizons in Biotechnology 2

-3. Both o of the fo ollowing courses (6 credits):
+3. llowing courses (6 credits):

 ABM 222 Agribusiness and Food Industry Sales

-ABM 225 Commodity Marketing I
+ABM 225 Commodity Marketing I 3

-4. One of f the fo llowing courses (2 or 3 credits):
+4. One of t the tol lowing courses (2 or 3 credits):

-CSS 143 Introduction Soil Science
+CSS 143 Introduction Soil Science.

-CSS 210 Fundamentals of Soil Science
+- CSS 210 Fundamentals of Soil Science.
+3

-5. Comp lete a r minimum of 5 to 10 elective credits in the college as ap-
+5. ninimum of 5 to 10 elective credits in the college as ap-

-proved d by the program coordinator in the Institute of Agricultural Tech-
+program coordinator in the Institute of Agricultural Tech-

-nology i . •
+- nology /

-Students who do not demonstrate English proficiency through the IAT-administered Accuplacer placement test or college-level transfer credit must complete AT 045 Agricultural Communications (2 credits) or an equivalent course as approved by the program coordinator.
+Students who do not demonstrate English proficiency through the IAT-administered Accuplacer placement test or college-level transfer credit must complete AT 045

+Agricultural Communications (2 credits) or an equivalent course as approved by the program coordinator.